dominiqueakinyemi/IMDb_Genre_Analysis/README.md

 - History, Documentary, and Biography (all non-fiction genres) have the highest average ratings.
 - Drama, Comedy, Documentary, and Action are the most popular genres based on title counts alone.
 Most film and TV shows fall into the Drama or Comedy category.
+- Along with the non-fiction genres, Action and Adventure have seen an increase in ratings in the past few years.
 - Horror movies and Thrillers currently have the worst average ratings on IMDb.
 - There are fewer titles being made in History, Documentary, and Biography genres yet they tend to have high ratings.
 This could suggest viewers are more interested in and appreciative of non-fiction projects, and with fewer films overall, less competition in these genres to stand out.
 - Short films have seen a decrease in popularity and have an average rating lower than other genres.
 This suggests feature films and TV shows are more profitable now.